p0l1t1c1an/CTFNotes/CakeCTF/nimrev/Readme.md

 And what do you know its the flag.
 I suspected this as the program just prints out whether you are right or wrong.

+### After the fact

+I looked at the write up for the nimrew CTF.
+I could have used gbd-gef and create a breakpoint after the program loads the flag into memory.
+I could then check the value.
+This is cool.
+I have heard of gdb but have never used it so I probably will write some programs and test it out.